-- 1. 80% of net revenue from 6.25% sales tax as follows: - (a) 1.75% to Build Illinois Fund; - (b) 3.8% to Build Illinois Fund to retire bonds; - (c) 0.27% to Illinois Tax Increment Fund; - (d) 80% of net tax revenue on Illinois coal bought by a new electric generating facility that received state financial aid, to the Energy Infrastructure Fund (for the first 25 years that the facility buys Illinois coal). - (e) 25% reserved for transfer to Common Schools Special Account Fund; - (f) 80% of net revenue from sales of products that were taxed at 1% until September 1, 2009 and then began to be taxed at 6.25%, to Capital Projects Fund.
-The law that added this provision was held invalid; if it is not reinstated, the distribution will cease. - (g)Remainder to General Revenue Fund, with two transfers out: - (i) 3/32 of net revenue from counties and municipalities that have Downstate mass transit districts, to the Downstate Public Transportation Fund.
+- 1. 80% of net revenue from 6.25% sales tax as follows: - (a) 1.75% to Build Illinois Fund; - (b) 3.8% to Build Illinois Fund to retire bonds; - (c) 0.27% to Illinois Tax Increment Fund; - (d) 80% of net tax revenue on Illinois coal bought by a new electric generating facility that received state financial aid, to the Energy Infrastructure Fund (for the first 25 years that the facility buys Illinois coal).

-(ii) 3/32 of net revenue from Madison, Monroe, and St. Clair Counties to the Downstate Public Transportation Fund.
+- (e) 25% reserved for transfer to Common Schools Special Account Fund; - (f) 80% of net revenue from sales of products that were taxed at 1% until September 1, 2009 and then began to be taxed at 6.25%, to Capital Projects Fund. - (g) Beginning July 1, 2011, 80% of net revenue from sales of sorbents used in Illinois in sorbent injection as used to comply with the Environmental Protection Act or the federal Clean Air Act (up to \$2 million per year), to Clean Air Act Permit Fund. - (h) Remainder to General Revenue Fund, with two transfers out: - (i) 3/32 of net revenue from counties and municipalities that have Downstate mass transit districts, to the Downstate Public Transportation Fund. - (ii) 3/32 of net revenue from Madison, Monroe, and St. Clair Counties to the Downstate Public Transportation Fund.